SocialCabin/.github/SECURITY.md

 Unfortunately, SocialCabin does not currently offer a paid bug bounty programme, but we are grateful and willing to credit any and all vulnerabilities reported provided they have a resonable security threat and are directly related to the SocialCabin platform and not any other third party integration.

 ### Program Rules
+_Important Note:_ You are only permitted to participate in the programme if you are an active member/participant of the SocialCabin private/public beta.
+If you have found a vulnerability regardless however, please do still report it.

 - Only use and test on accounts and Cabins you directly own.
 Testing should never affect other members (users) of the platform.
 - Testing should be limited to sites and services that SocialCabin directly operates.
 We will not accept reports for third-party services or providers that integrate with SocialCabin through our APIs.
 - Do not perform any actions that could harm the reliability or integrity of our services and data.
 Some examples of harmful activities that are not permitted include: brute forcing, denial of service (DoS), spamming, timing attacks, etc.